 Other State Settlements.
-The MSA replaces Liggett's prior settlements with all states and territories except for Florida, Mississippi, Texas and Minnesota.
-Each of these four states, prior to the effective date of the MSA, negotiated and executed settlement agreements with each of the other major tobacco companies, separate from those settlements reached previously with Liggett.
-Liggett's agreements with these states remain in full force and effect, subject to the changes with Minnesota and Florida discussed below.
+The MSA replaced Liggett's prior settlements with all states and territories except for Florida, Mississippi, Texas and Minnesota.
+Each of these four states, prior to the effective date of the MSA, negotiated and executed settlement agreements with each of the other major tobacco companies, separate from those settlements reached previously with

+Liggett.
+Except as described below, Liggett's agreements with these states remain in full force and effect.
 These states' settlement agreements with Liggett contained most favored nation provisions which could reduce Liggett's payment obligations based on subsequent settlements or resolutions by those states with certain other tobacco companies.
-Beginning in 1999, Liggett determined that, based on each of these four states' settlements, Liggett believes it is entitled to the most favorable provisions as between the MSA and each state's respective settlement with the other major tobacco companies.
+Beginning in 1999, Liggett determined that, based on each of these four states' settlements with United States Tobacco Company, Liggett's payment obligations to those states had been eliminated.
+With respect to all non-economic obligations under the previous settlements, Liggett believes it is entitled to the most favorable provisions as between the MSA and each state's respective settlement with the other major tobacco companies.
 Therefore, Liggett's non-economic obligations to all states and territories are now defined by the MSA.

-In 2003, in order to resolve any issues with Minnesota as to Liggett's ongoing economic settlement obligations, Liggett agreed to pay \$100 a year to Minnesota, to be paid any year cigarettes manufactured by Liggett are sold in that state.
+In 2003, as a result of a dispute with Minnesota regarding its settlement agreement, Liggett agreed to pay \$100 a year, in any year cigarettes manufactured by Liggett are sold in that state.
 In 2003 and 2004, the Attorneys General for Florida, Mississippi and Texas advised Liggett that they believed that Liggett had failed to make certain required payments under the respective settlement agreements with these states.
-Liggett believes it is not obligated to make any further payments to these states, based, among other things, on the language of the most favored nation provisions of the respective settlement agreements.
-In December 2010, Liggett settled with Florida and agreed to pay Florida \$1,200 and to make further payments of \$250 per year for a period of 21 years.
+In December 2010, Liggett settled with Florida and agreed to pay \$1,200 and to make further annual payments of \$250 for a period of 21 years, starting in March 2011.
 The payments in years 12 - 21 will be subject to an inflation adjustment.
-These payments are in lieu of any other payments allegedly due to Florida under the settlement agreement.
-The Company accrued approximately \$3,200 for this matter.
+These payments are in lieu of any other payments allegedly due to Florida under the original settlement agreement.
+The Company accrued approximately \$3,200 for this matter in 2010.
+In February 2012, Mississippi provided Liggett with a 60-day notice that the state intended to pursue its remedies if Liggett did not cure the alleged defaults.
 There can be no assurance that Liggett will be able to resolve the matters with Texas and Mississippi or that Liggett will not be required to make additional payments which could adversely affect the Company's consolidated financial position, results of operations or cash flows.

 Cautionary Statement.
-Management is not able to predict the outcome of the litigation pending or threatened against Liggett.
+Management is not able to predict the outcome of the litigation pending or threatened against Liggett or the Company.
 Litigation is subject to many uncertainties.
-For example, the jury in the Lukacs case, an Engle progeny case tried in 2002, awarded \$24,835 in compensatory damages plus interest against Liggett and two other defendants and found Liggett 50% responsible for the damages.
+For example, the jury in the Lukacs case, an Engle progeny case tried in 2002, awarded \$24,835 in compensatory damages against Liggett and two other defendants and found Liggett 50% responsible for the damages.
 The verdict was affirmed on appeal and Liggett paid \$14,361 in June 2010.
-To date, Liggett has been found liable in four other Engle progeny cases, which are currently on appeal.
-As a result of the Engle decision, over 9,100 plaintiffs have claims pending against the Company and Liggett and other cigarette manufacturers.
+Through January 31, 2012, Liggett has been found liable in six other Engle progeny cases.
+These cases are currently on appeal although appellate efforts to date have not been successful.
+Liggett has also had verdicts entered against it in other individual cases, which verdicts were affirmed on appeal and, thereafter, satisfied by Liggett.
 It is possible that other cases could be decided unfavorably against Liggett and that Liggett will be unsuccessful on appeal.
-Liggett may enter into discussions in an attempt to settle particular cases if it believes it is in its best interest to do so.
+Liggett may attempt to settle particular cases if it believes it is in its best interest to do so.